← Back to 史記

 使 西 使

-The First Emperor returned, passed through Pengcheng, fasted and purified, prayed and sacrificed, wishing to bring out the Zhou tripod from the Si River.
-He made a thousand people dive into the water to seek it, but they did not obtain it.
-He then crossed the Huai River to the southwest, going to Mount Heng and Nang commandery.
-He floated down the Jiang and reached Mount Xiang to sacrifice.
-He encountered a great wind and almost could not cross.
-His Majesty asked the scholars, 'Is it the Xiangjun spirit?'
-The scholars answered, 'We have heard that it is Yao's daughter, Shun's wife, who is buried here.'
-Thereupon the First Emperor was greatly angered and made three thousand criminals all cut down the trees on Mount Xiang, reddening the mountain.
-His Majesty returned from Nang commandery by way of Wu Pass.
+The First Emperor returned by way of Pengcheng, fasted and purified himself, and prayed and sacrificed, wishing to bring the Zhou tripod up from the Si River.
+He made a thousand people dive into the water to search for it, but they could not find it.
+He then crossed the Huai River to the southwest, going to Mount Heng and Nan Commandery.
+He floated down the Jiang and reached Mount Xiang, where he performed sacrifices.
+He met a great wind and nearly could not cross.
+His Majesty asked the erudites, 'Is this the spirit of the Xiang?'
+The erudites replied, “We have heard that the one buried here is Yao’s daughter and Shun’s wife.”
+The First Emperor was greatly angered and made three thousand convicts cut down all the trees on Mount Xiang, leaving the mountain bare and red.
+His Majesty returned from Nan Commandery by way of Wu Pass.

 27

-In the twenty-ninth year, the First Emperor toured to the east.
-He reached Yangwu in the midst of Bolangsha, where he was startled by bandits.
-They sought but did not obtain them, so he ordered a great search throughout the world for ten days.
+In the twenty-ninth year, the First Emperor toured east.
+He reached Yangwu, in the sands of Bolang, where he was alarmed by bandits.
+They searched but could not find them, so he ordered a great search throughout the world for ten days.

 28